 Wonder about how long does vacuum sealed meat last?
 Are you thinking about buying a vacuum sealer for your home to save food or to make the most out of special discounts some supermarket chains have from time to time?

 This article provides some useful information about how long vacuum-sealed meat lasts, including chicken, pork, beef, fish, and seafood.

-How does the vacuuming works, and how much can you realistically expect your food to last in the fridge and the freezer.
+How do the vacuuming works, and how much can you realistically expect your food to last in the fridge and the freezer.

 So what are vacuum sealers, just like the name implies, they absorb oxygen from a particular food bag where you placed the item, this extends the said product's life.